Benefits of Adding Protein to Your Diet

 2. An RTD (ready-to-drink) shake is an extremely convenient option as all you would need to do is twist off the top of the container of something like a Labrada Lean Body RTD and drink the contents.
 No prep, no mess, no cleanup.
 It’s simply a high-quality protein source that comes pre-packaged.

 3. Another option is a protein bar.
 These bars a generally small and can fit just about anywhere until you’re ready to eat it.
 They also make for a quick snack option if you need something in the middle of the day or between meals.
-A great tasting bar to consider are the Lean Body Protein Bars.

 4. A final option I’d like to throw out there is a meal replacement powder.
 Again, I don’t recommend skipping a whole food meal for a supplement, but, sometimes they are necessary and come in handy due to time constraints, scheduling, or you simply forgot your lunch at home (rookie mistake).
 One of the best options I can recommend for this are pre-packaged meal replacement powders where all you need to do is fill up a shaker bottle with water, rip open the meal replacement package like the Labrada Lean Body MRP, dump it into the shaker bottle, shake it up, and drink.